fallen-icarus/cardano-loans/README.md

 credit history.
 Prospective borrowers are incentivized to build p2p relationships within a global marketplace of prospective lenders, who themselves are incentivized to lend by the relatively high rates that financially underserved borrowers would be willing to pay.
-Since Offers are public, lenders can see all offers being made to the borrower, resulting in a healthy competition between lenders.
+Since Offers are public, lenders can see all offers being made to the borrower and/or for that loan asset, resulting in a healthy competition between lenders.

-With enough users & liquidity, this protocol may eventually *serve* as the de-facto oracle for market-driven rate discovery.
+With enough users and liquidity, this protocol may eventually *serve* as the de-facto oracle for market-driven rate discovery.

-### Tradable Bonds

-Lenders can freely trade their Key NFTs on the secondary market.
-Buyers of the Key NFTs can update the lender address for those loans in the same transaction where they purchase the Key NFTs.

-### Staking Script Support

-Both lenders and borrowers can use staking scripts as their credential (the former through the use of the proxy script).
-This enables logic like multisig to govern the assets.
-This feature, when combined with the on-chain credit history, opens the door to business being able to use Cardano-Loans while still being compliant with the regulations of their jurisdiction.
-No other Cardano DeFi dApp can say the same.

-### Democratically Updatable

-No one can force users to upgrade to new versions.
-The only restriction is that negotiations require the same version to be used by both the lender and the borrower.
-As new versions come out, the borrower's credit history is not lost as long as the same credential is used for both versions of the protocol.
-The credit history is tied to the borrower's credential, not the protocol's version.

-## FAQ
+## Future Considerations

-### Does psuedonymity incentivize borrowers to cheat lenders?

-This is a common belief that does not match reality.
-As long as there is a strong enough reason to be honest, psuedonymity does not lead to borrowers cheating lenders.

-Consider the case where the borrower is their own lender and they use the same credential.
-While the protocol allows the borrower to be their own lender, the borrower still cannot fake a full payment.
-They must still repay the loan truthfully despite being their own lender.
-This approach can be used by the borrower to build up good credit history.
-This is not a bad thing - traditional finance has similar [mechanisms](https://www.investopedia.com/terms/s/securedcard.asp) where new borrowers can borrower money from themselves for the sole reason of building up a credit history.
-Since most lenders will likely require several years of good credit to qualify for under-collateralized loans, there is a huge incentive for borrowers to keep the credit history, even if they "gamed" it in the beginning.
-The dilemma is basically between:

-- Build up several years of good credit for a few big scores of ripping off a lender that gave you an under-collateralized loan.
-- Build up several years of good credit for lifetime access to under-collateralized loans.

-If the borrower chooses the former, other lenders will see that they did this and will not offer them under-collateralized loans going forward.
-If the borrower chooses the latter, they can retain access to under-collateralized loans now and in the future.
-The economic benefits of under-collaterized loans strongly incentivize borrowers to pick the second option.
-The fact that this protocol uses psuedonymous identities does not alter the game theory.
+### Alternative Credit History Method

+Currently, defaults are identified by whether or not a Borrower ID was burned in isolation of other active beacons.
+This has the unfortunate consequence of leaving a residual Finished Active UTxO after every full payment.
+Koios is about to rollout an [update](https://github.com/cardano-community/koios-artifacts/pull/269) that will enable another method for identifying defaults.

+By querying Koios' `tx_info` [endpoint](https://preprod.koios.rest/#post-/tx_info), the
+`plutus_contracts` field can be used to see what redeemer was used on each loan input.
+For example, when a Borrower ID is burned in the transaction, if the `MakePayment` redeemer is used to pay 7 ADA on a loan with a current outstanding balance of 7 ADA, this is a full payment.
+Meanwhile, if a Borrower ID is burned in the transaction and the `Unlock` or `SpendWithKeyNFT` redeemers are used, these are defaults.
+This method would enable borrowers to burn all remaining beacons during a full payment which would entirely eliminate the step dedicated to cleaning up Finished Active UTxOs.

+> There is a [bug](https://github.com/cardano-community/koios-artifacts/issues/275) in the current
+> version of Koios which is why this method cannot be used yet.
+The patch is set to be released with
+> the new version of Koios.

+Due to time contraints with the Project Catalyst grants and the uncertainty around when the new version of Koios will be released, the decision was made to leave the current method in place.
+After the other protocols are updated, Cardano-Loans will be updated to use the new method.
+Koios should have released the new version by then.

+### DID Compatibility

+The current design may already be compatible with DIDs.
+If a government either allowed a user to register their Cardano staking credential or issued them a dedicated one, this protocol already natively support DIDs.
+Lenders would just need to cross-reference the government's registered credentials when they query a borrower's credit history.

+Therefore, whether any changes are need for Cardano-Loans to support DIDs depends entirely on how DIDs are issued.

+### Term Extensions and Re-Negotiations

+Refinancing loans are a useful economic feature, and sometimes, borrowers just need a little more time to pay back a loan.
+These features were not implemented because they still require R&D. It is unclear whether these features need to be supported directly by Cardano-Loans or whether, thanks to its composability, a meta-protocol will suffice.
+Using a meta-protocol my result in less overall complexity than putting all of the features into Cardano-Loans.

+### Linkable Credit Histories

+Linking credit histories is very useful for bootstrapping a new identity.
+In TradFi, entrepreneurs can link their personal credit history to their new business' to bootstrap a credit history for the business.

+This should likely be a meta-protocol.
+If Bob uses credential A and credential B, he can trustlessly link the two by creating a dedicated transaction with a beacon token.
+This link would be easily queryable off-chain, using the beacon token.
+When a lender wants to query the credit history, they would first look up all linked credentials.
+Then, they would query all of the credentials' credit histories.
+Nothing would need to change for Cardano-Loans.

+### Version Compatibility for Negotiations

+Currently, a borrower and a lender need to use the same protocol version to negotiate and enforce a loan.
+There are some technical difficulties with enabling cross-version compatibility:

+- If they use different datums, which payment credential would be used?
+- The different versions may not know about each others' beacons.
+How would proper minting/burning of the beacons be enforced?

+This feature still requires R&D.

 ## Conclusion

-The Cardano-Loans protocol is a first-attempt at rethinking how the economy of Cardano could evolve.
+The Cardano-Loans protocol is a rethinking how the DeFi economy of Cardano could evolve.
 It forgoes reliance on global/external token prices in favor of incentivizing the creation of a CSL-native p2p credit-debt market.
 It is censorship-resistant, scalable, and straightforward in its design.
 Wallets and other frontends can integrate the protocol into their UI, and even provide all necessary API query services.
-Endogenous price & rate discovery empowers users to create their own economy, one that is decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.
+Endogenous price and rate discovery empowers users to create their own economy, one that is decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.